 The proximity detector could also be used across the track.
 In this case the output of the circuit would be LOW until and object breaks the infrared beam.
 In this case, the time delay would be reversed causing the output to go HIGH about 2.5 seconds after the beam is broken.
 (Decreasing the value of the 4.7uF timing capacitors would shorten the detection time delay.)

 In the beam blocking mode, the distances can be quite large.
-For long distances it may be necessary to increase the current through the infrared LEDs by reducing the value of resistor R5.
+For long distances it may be necessary to increase the current through the infrared LEDs by reducing the value of its series resistor.

 The proximity detector is not limited to model railroad use.
 Any object that reflects or blocks enough infrared light could be used to trigger the circuit.
 The proximity detector could also be used by robots to locate walls or obstacles.